How to Store Stick Electrodes: With Tips for Home Welders

 In the original package, rutile rods are stored at 40-120°F (4-48°C) with 50-70% humidity.

-For home welding, electrode storage is not strict except if you are welding something critical, for example, a trailer.
-Ensure you store the welding electrodes indoors at a stable temperature, low humidity, and away from water.
+For home welding, rod storage is not strict except if you are welding something critical, for example, a trailer.
+Ensure you store the rods indoors at a stable temperature, low humidity, and away from water.

-If the rods come in a can package, you can restore them in the package.
-It is reliable enough to keep them safe.
-If the package was from paper or plastic, you can use welding rod containers or seal them in your own vacuum bags.
+If the rods came in an airtight package, you can continue keeping them in it.
+If they came in a paper or plastic package, you can put them in rod containers or seal them in your own vacuum bags.

-A welding electrode storage container is a simple and sufficient solution for storing electrodes.
+A welding rod storage container is a simple solution for storing rods.
 They are affordable, and you can buy a couple of them at a local hardware store.
-However, you can make your own electrode containers from plastic tubing.
+You can also make your own electrode containers from plastic tubing.

-Electrode containers are easy to make from cheap PVC tubes, or you can weld metallic containers as a home project.
+Electrode containers are easy to make from cheap PVC tubes.
+You can also weld metallic containers as a home project, but they will be heavy.
 Ensure that they are airtight.

 Furthermore, if you have some kind of airtight box that is big enough for the rods, you can use it as a welding container.

-If you place some silica bags in rod containers with rutile rods, they will hold them extra dry.
+If you place some silica bags in the container, they will hold the rods extra dry.

 Can you use a vacuum sealer machine to store electrodes?